mygpstracker/mygpstracker/README.md

 (Or) If you are <b>simply a phone user</b> interested in seeing your (or someone elses) location on a map without any effort, this application is probobly not for you.
 Have a look in the Play Store for a different app.

 While we're happy to answer simple questions on our Forum for free, if you need help with integrating GpsTracker or MyGPSTracker please consider contracting one of our developers listed in our support forums.

+There are plenty of opportunities to participate in a number of different development and community roles.
+We have introduced our web presence at http://www.mygpstracker.xyz that includes a download section, community and free support forum area.
+Github will be serve as the ongoing development leg for this project.